j-julaiti/Extract-article-data-from-Elsevier/README.md

 Step4:

-    Setup the APIkey and querying keywords (defult is "artificial intelligence")
+    Setup the APIkey and querying keywords (defult is "queueing AND service interruption")

 Step5: